Meredith Gamer

 Biography

-Meredith Gamer specializes in the visual and material culture of eighteenth- and nineteenth-century Europe, with a focus on Britain and the British Empire.
-Her research and teaching interests include the relationship between art and violence, print culture, medical illustration, and representations of race and slavery.
+Meredith Gamer studies the art and visual culture of eighteenth- and nineteenth-century Europe, with a focus on Britain and the Atlantic world.
+Her research and teaching address histories of power and the body, punishment and empire, gender and medicine, and print and popular culture.

 Selected Publications